kewlfft/ansible-aur/README.md

 ## Usage
 ### Note
-* This module aims to cover the AUR only:
-  * For package removal or system upgrade with the repositories, it is recommended to use the official *pacman* module,
+* This module aims to cover the AUR, for package removal or system upgrade with the repositories, it is recommended to use the official *pacman* module,
-  * Searches are limited to the AUR, using the *--aur* parameter, except for *yay* and *yaourt* which do not support the option and systematically also search the repositories.
 * A package is reinstalled only if an update is available, using the *--needed* parameter, except for *yay* which does not support it and systematically reinstalls.

 ### Examples